 We have discussed in great detail the importance of strategic digital marketing ROI and how it connects to a successful digital marketing strategy.
 In this chapter, we will provide ROI examples and a system for tracking the ROI from website marketing.
 Tracking ROI is a necessary part of a successful strategic digital marketing strategy.
 This is easily done, thanks to Google Analytics and other web data tracking tools.

 It is important to develop a method to accurately calculate ROI.
 Below are two ROI examples following a proven method based on the Four-Step Process.
 This method can be applied to your company using your web stats and data from your sales team.
 You may think this tracking is common sense and used by most companies.
-However, most businesses do not track web marketing ROI or have a process for accurately measuring online results.
+However, most businesses do not track strategic digital marketing ROI or have a process for accurately measuring online results.

 The first example is ROI tracking from a typical lead generation website.

 The majority of websites on the Internet are looking to generate leads for the sales team based, for the most part, on static website content.
 Here are the key components, with sample dollar amounts and conversion rates included, of ROI calculations for lead generation websites.
 You will need this information to accurately track the ROI from your company’s lead generation site.

 Average Order: $2,500

 This is the average order amount from individual sales.
 In this example, the average order value is $2,500, but in most cases average order amounts can be much higher and this does not take into account the lifetime value of a new customer or client.

 This budget is the one-time spend to develop a basic website structure and the foundation for online marketing action items.
 This can include design, technology, content, photography and all other costs needed to launch the website and social media sites.
 This does not include the ongoing strategic digital marketing work for content, website updates and other strategic digital marketing costs.